Characterizations of Gelfand rings specially clean rings and their dual rings: Clean rings

 \begin{corollary}\cite[Corollary 11]{Anderson} Every zero dimensional ring is a clean ring. \\ \end{corollary}

-{\bf Proof.} If $A$ is a zero dimensional ring then by Theorem \ref{Theorem II} (viii), the Zariski and patch topologies over $\Max(A)$ are the same things and so it is totally disconnected.
-Then apply Theorem \ref{Theorem VII} (iv). $\Box$ \\
+{\bf Proof.} If $A$ is a zero dimensional ring then by Theorem \ref{Theorem II} (iii), the Zariski and patch topologies over $\Max(A)$ are the same and so it is totally disconnected.
+Therefore by Theorem \ref{Theorem VII} (vi), $A$ is a clean ring. $\Box$ \\

-\begin{corollary} If $X$ is a connected topological space with at least two distinct points then $\Con(X)$, the ring of real-valued continuous functions on $X$, is a Gelfand ring which is not a clean ring. \\ \end{corollary}